News and blog banners

 Use Heavy Chipboard for Pages

 Craft chipboard gives pages extra durability so books hold up better over time.
-Accordion fold cardstock doesn’t have the same heft.
+Accordion-fold cardstock doesn’t have the same heft.

 Own a Paper Trimmer